martenframework/marten/docs/versioned_docs/version-0.1/handlers-and-http/generic-handlers.md

 One of the most frequent things you will want to do when writing handlers is to return HTML responses containing rendered [templates](../templates).
 To do so, you can obviously define a regular handler and make use of the [`#render`](./introduction#render) helper.
 But, you may also want to leverage the [`Marten::Handlers::Template`](pathname:///api/Marten/Handlers/Template.html) generic handler.

-This generic handlers will return a 200 OK HTTP response containing a rendered HTML template.
+This generic handler will return a 200 OK HTTP response containing a rendered HTML template.
 To make use of it, you can simply define a subclass of it and ensure that you call the `#template_name` class method in order to define the template that will be rendered:

 ```crystal
 class HomeHandler < Marten::Handlers::Template